 However, A natural neck curvature consists of a smooth, inward C-shaped arc of around 43°.
 This curve helps to:

-People who lose this natural curve may have neck pain, stiffness, weakness, decreased mobility, headaches, or pain in the fingers or toes.
+People who lose this natural curve may have neck pain in fort worth, stiffness, weakness, decreased mobility, headaches, or pain in the fingers or toes.
 When left untreated, the condition can worsen and lead to degeneration of the spinal vertebrae and the possible formation of osteophytes (‘bone spurs’).

 Following are the common causes of reverse cervical lordosis.